-TED-Ed Clubs support students in developing 21st century presentation skills — while celebrating and amplifying youth voices around the world.
-Below, three reasons to start a TED-Ed Club:
+TED-Ed’s Student Talk program supports students in developing 21st century presentation skills — while celebrating creative ideas and amplifying youth voices around the world.
+Below are three reasons to bring TED-Ed to your organization or school:

-At a TED-Ed Weekend event, young people gather to hear mind-shifting stories and explore big ideas in a broad array of topics that impact the world today.
-Interactive breaks empower students to envision new scenarios for the future, and think through how they will contribute to its creation.
+TED-Ed Weekend focuses on exploring students big ideas from the official TED stage in New York City and bringing together students from around the world.
+This event allows you and your students to represent your school proudly while being surrounded by other TED-Ed members!
+Interactive breaks empower students to discuss student talks, envision new scenarios for the future, and think through how they contribute to its creation.
 Click here to learn more about TED-Ed Weekends. »

-Want to learn more?
-Download the TED-Ed Club information packet.
+Want to learn more? the TED-Ed Student Talks information packet.